Shane McElrath: Career

 McElrath once again won the opening round of the season in the 250SX West championship at Anaheim in 2018.
 Another win at Salt Lake City later in the championship would secure him third in the final standings behind Aaron Plessinger and Adam Cianciarulo.
 The 2018 AMA National Motocross Championship would be McElrath's best motocross season up to that point, finishing fifth overall in the final standings in the 250 class.
 This included his first overall round win at Muddy Creek and his first individual race win in the second race at Washougal.
 There was one win for McElrath at the second Anaheim round of the 250SX West class in the 2019 AMA Supercross Championship.
 Unfortunately he was not able to finish the championship and ended in eighth overall.
 He finished ninth in the 250 standings in the 2019 AMA National Motocross Championship, where he won both races at the Budd's Creek round.

 In 2020, McElrath moved away from the Troy Lee Designs team for the first time, as he signed with Star Racing Yamaha.
 This saw him switch back over to the 250SX East class for the 2020 AMA Supercross Championship, where he took three wins and five other podiums alongside.
 It would ultimately result in his third runner-up result in supercross, this time behind Chase Sexton.
 This would be coupled with a third place in the 250 standings in AMA motocross, where he picked up a race win and two overall podiums.

 McElrath started his 450 career in 2021.
 He signed for the SmartTop Bullfrog Spas Honda team but unfortunately a shoulder injury pre-season meant that he missed the majority of his 450 debut supercross season.
 For 2022, McElrath signed for Rocky Mountain ATV/MC WPS KTM team for AMA Supercross and Motocross in the 450 class.
 McElrath improved as the season went on and began to post top-10 results, before the team folded after the second Detroit round.
 This left McElrath without a ride to complete the supercross series and race motocross in 2022.
-However, Rockstar Energy Husqvarna would sign McElrath for the 2022 AMA National Motocross Championship, as both of the teams main riders were out with injuries.
+However, Rockstar Energy Husqvarna would sign McElrath for the 2022 AMA National Motocross Championship, as both of the team's main riders were out with injuries.
 A fifth place in the second race at Thunder Valley would be the highlight of this stint.
 With both injured riders returning at the Unadilla round, McElrath rode the final four rounds of the season for the Muc-Off FXR ClubMX Yamaha team.

 Later in 2022, McElrath would be one of the riders signed up to race in the 2022 FIM Supercross World Championship, the first to take place after the demerging of the championship from the AMA Supercross series.
 Riding for Rick Ware Racing and dropping down to a 250 to race the SX2 class, McElrath was the overall winner of both rounds of the world championship, resulting in him being crowned FIM World Supercross Champion.